meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  ```
 #### Transactions
 So now let's use the famous __transactions__.
-In our contract is an array in which users are stored through their walletID.
+Our contract contains an array in which users are stored through their address (wallet ID).
 This is an extra security check on the contract level.
 So only users can __invoke__ certain methods.
-So the function adds a walletID (user) to the array.
+The function addNewUser() adds an address (wallet ID) to the array.
 First we create an Address from the walletID.
 Then we wait untill there is a __TransactionReceipt__ from the method.
 A transactionreceipt will be given when the transaction is __mined__ / added to the chain.